quorumcontrol/tupelo-docs/tutorials/notebook.md

 [`package.json` file](/tutorials/notebook/package_json) and the final
 [`index.js` file](/tutorials/notebook/index3_js) for reference.

-This tutorial just scratches the surface of how Tupelo can be used as an trust building block in an application.
+This tutorial just scratches the surface of how Tupelo can be used as a building block of trust.

 Check out further [examples](/examples) such as a [decentralized mobility application](/examples/decentracar) or hop into our [developer chat]((https://t.me/joinchat/IhpojEWjbW9Y7_H81Y7rAA)) and we will be happy to answer any questions or discuss how Tupelo might help build